EliasRaninen/EliasRaninen.github.io/about.md

 ## About Me

-I have recently started as a researcher at Nokia Bell Labs, Espoo, Finland, where my research focus is on machine learning methods for wireless communications.
+I'm currently a Radio Research Engineer/Scientist at Nokia Bell Labs, Espoo, Finland.
+My research focuses on machine learning methods for wireless communications.
-Previously, I received the bachelor’s degree in pop and jazz music education from the Metropolia University of Applied Sciences, Helsinki, Finland, in 2009, as well as the B.Sc.
-(Tech.) in communications engineering, the M.Sc.
-(Tech.) degree in computer, communication and information sciences, and the D.Sc.
-(Tech.) in signal processing technology all from Aalto University, Espoo, Finland, in 2015, 2017, and 2022, respectively.
-My research interests include statistical signal processing, machine learning, wireless communications, and high-dimensional statistics.
+I received the D.Sc.
+(Tech.) degree in signal processing technology from Aalto University, Espoo, Finland, in 2022.
+My doctoral thesis developed theory and methods for high-dimensional covariance matrix estimation (more info below).
+I hold both a B.Sc.
+(Tech.) and a M.Sc.
+(Tech.) in electrical engineering from Aalto University, Espoo, Finland, as well as a Bachelor of Culture and Arts degree in pop and jazz music from Metropolia University of Applied Sciences, Helsinki, Finland.
+My interests include jazz music, statistical signal processing, machine learning, and wireless communications.

 You can find more about my research from the links provided in the [Publications](./publications.md) page.
 Many of my articles also include code,